StarConKW/starconkw.github.io/_pages/venue.md

 ## Parking

 There is parking available on campus.
-Closest parking lots and prices will be posted closer to the event.

-For reference, you can check out UWaterloo's [parking lot map](https://uwaterloo.ca/map/pdf/map_colour.pdf)
+Lot X located near the Optometry Building (northeast corner of campus) is free on weekends.
+[Here](https://uwaterloo.ca/map/pdf/map_colour.pdf) is the parking lot map for reference.